michelleful/code-blog/_posts/2014-08-28-kivy-and-ubuntu.markdown

 ### Getting the .apk onto the Android device

-The first step is to get Ubuntu to recognise the Android device when it's plugged in!
+The next step is to get Ubuntu to recognise your Android device when it's plugged in!
 You may be lucky and have it work out of the box, but I wasn't that fortunate.
 Luckily, there's a quick fix, which is to install the MTPfs package.